 Australian Museum Sydney, Parking, Opening Hours, Events, Entry & Cafe, NSW

-There are a number of permanent exhibits on display; including Surviving Australia, Pacific Spirit, Dinosaurs Birds & Insects, Kidspace, Minerals, Wild Planet, Search & Discover and the Education Room.
+There are many permanent exhibits on display; including Surviving Australia, Pacific Spirit, Dinosaurs Birds & Insects, Kidspace, Minerals, Wild Planet, Search & Discover and the Education Room.

 There are lots of activities for kids; including a free mini-museum for the little ones to explore and enjoy the natural world, five cubby houses loaded with lots of fun as well as a baby-friendly space for crawling babies to enjoy.